-This book - my most recent Gurkha book - is due to be available to the public from 1 October this year (2019), although it can be pre-ordered on Amazon now by clicking on the image to the left or following the link below.
-With a foreword by Prince Charles, it forms an important part of this year's celebrations to commemorate the first 25 years of The Royal Gurkha Rifles (RGR).
-Containing more than 500 images spread over 288 pages, it provides a pictorial history of this new Gurkha regiment's first quarter century of life and gives a unique behind-the-scenes insight into how the regiment has managed to establish itself as one of the world's most capable fighting formations in such a short period of time.
-In my view the book is a valuable addition to the many Gurkha books out there because it focuses on one regiment and tries to explain what makes it so special.
+This book - my most recent Gurkha book - was published in July 2019 and quickly became a best-seller on Amazon.
+With a foreword by Prince Charles, it formed an important part of the celebrations in 2019 to commemorate the first 25 years of The Royal Gurkha Rifles (RGR).
+Containing more than 500 images spread over 288 pages, it provides a pictorial history of this new Gurkha regiment's first quarter century of life and gives a unique behind-the-scenes insight into how this elite regiment has managed to establish itself as one of the world's most capable fighting formations in such a short period of time.
+In my view the book is a valuable addition to the many Gurkha books out there because it focuses on one regiment and explores what makes it so special.

 BOOKS ABOUT GURKHAS

 It's a bit cheeky of me but I've included 'The Legacy' in this list of Gurkha books because it was my first attempt to write about Gurkhas in a fictional setting.
 The hero of the story is Harry Parker, a recently retired Gurkha officer, who, after being asked for help by the feisty and attractive Lucy Masters, finds himself having to recruit a small team of Gurkhas to take on one of the City of London's most unscrupulous bankers.
 There's lots of action, a bit of romance, some great locations (Nepal, Dartmoor, Edinburgh and London) and, of course, Gurkhas.
 I enjoyed writing the book so much that I've just finished the sequel, 'Reasonable Doubt!'
-You can find out more about 'The Legacy', and read the reviews, under the 'Books and Reviews' tab at the top of this page!
+You can find out more about 'The Legacy', and read the reviews, under the 'Books and Articles' tab at the top of this page (or just click this hyperlink!).

 This remarkable book was written by a Gurkha officer and describes his time serving with Gurkhas, much of which was spent fighting the Japanese during the Burma campaign of World War Two.
 I read many Gurkha books when I was a young man but this one probably had the most influence on me in terms of whetting my appetite for service with the Gurkhas.
 The author, John Masters, went on to follow a successful career as a writer after his time in the army so not only is this book interesting, it's also very well written!
 In sum, a brilliant, and very human, Gurkha book by any measure and well worth reading over the summer!